KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ### Pipeline
-1) Convert image to grayscale
+1) Convert image to gray-scale
-   * Like all the functons under, this comes straight out of openCV
+   * Like all the functions under, this comes straight out of openCV
 2) Convert from RGB to HSV color space
    * HSV separates luma, (image intensity), from chroma (the color information).
 This means that it's easier for us to detect the dark yellow lines.
 3) Apply a low pass filter, Gaussian kernel
    * This helps getting rid of noisy parts of the image which makes the next steps more reliable
 4) Run a Canny edge function
-   * This step detects edges in the image with the help of the gradient and hysteris
+   * This step detects edges in the image with the help of the gradient and hysteresis
 5) Apply a ROI (region of interest) and mask only what we want
    * See the variable [vertices](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/P1_Lane_Lines.ipynb) for more details
 6) Retrieve probabilistic Hough lines and make a lane filling from line segments
-   * Separating the lines into left and righ lines respectively
+   * Separating the lines into left and right lines respectively
-   * Here I also make a history of lines, separate and averiges all the different lines I get from the hough function
+   * Here I also make a history of lines, separate and averages all the different lines I get from the Hough function
 7) Merge the lane filling with the original image
    * Using an addWheighted() function, see [`α β λ`](writeup_report.md#parameters) below